0x13omb3r/handshake-mailserver/README.md

 ## Custom Configuration
-After you have run the container once, it should have created the file `{{DATA}}/service/config/policy.json` - it will container the system default values.
+After you have run the container once, it should have created the file `{{DATA}}/service/config/policy.json` - it will containe the system default values.

 You will definitely need to change `email_domain` and `website_domain` to match the domain you plan to use for your site.
 You will also probably want to change `website_title`, which is the title on the web pages.